captbaritone/jordaneldredge.com/_posts/2021-01-08-talk-design-as-an-optimization-problem.md

 ---
 title: "Talk: Design as an Optimization Problem"
-summary: "Video of a talk I gave at Speakeasy JS about the engineering and design philosophy behind the Winamp Skin Museum"
+summary: "Video of a talk I gave at Speakeasy JS about the engineering and design philosophy behind the Winamp Skin Museum."
 youtube_slug: jEUr_NzP6xg
 ---